 4. Housing allowance

 Military personnel typically receive Basic Allowance for Housing (BAH) through the Department of Defense to help cover rent or mortgage payments.
-For family members, this can apply even if the service member is stationed somewhere the family can’t go, such as a hardship duty assignment, no matter where you choose to live.
+This benefit can apply for family members, regardless of where they choose to live, if the service member is stationed somewhere the family can’t go, such as a hardship duty assignment.
 Usually, this housing allowance covers as much as 98 percent of your housing costs, less any renters insurance.
 (Check out the BAH calculator to get an idea of the amount, which varies depending on location, dependents and pay grade.)

 5. Disney tickets and hotels

 Have you been dreaming of taking the kids to see Mickey and the gang at Disney World?
 You may be better able to afford the trip through Disney’s discount program for service members.
-This program offers discounts on tickets for Disney theme parks, for the service member and up to five other family members or friends.
-It also offers savings on certain rooms at Walt Disney World Resort hotels and Disney Cruises.
-(Here’s some additional tips for savings at Disney World.)
+This program offers discounts on tickets for Disney theme parks for service member and up to five other family members or friends.
+Disney also offers preferential room rates for military members at Disney Resort Hotels.

 6. Busch Gardens, SeaWorld and more

-If Disney isn’t your thing, you might want to check with other amusement parks such as Busch Gardens, SeaWorld and Water Country USA in Williamsburg, Virginia, which also provide military families with significant savings.
-If you have an amusement park in your area that isn’t named there, look into military discounts anyway.
-Check online before you go, though, because some discounts are available only in advance, not at the door.
+If Disney isn’t your thing, check out other amusement parks such as Busch Gardens, SeaWorld, and Sesame Place, which also offer military families cut-rate admission.
+If you have an amusement park in your area that isn’t named here, look into military discounts anyway.
+Try to find out before you go, though, because some discounts are available only in advance, not at the door.

 7. Military shopping benefits

-Military servicemen and servicewomen and their families are also able to take advantage of military shopping benefits designed to help them save money.
-Whether it’s groceries from the military commissary, department store items from the exchange, gas or even fast food, the military offers a number of opportunities for family members to save money when they shop.
+Military servicemen and servicewomen and their families are also able to take advantage of an array of shopping benefits including savings on groceries at the military commissary, department store items from the exchange and gas.
 Plus, most items purchased in military base exchanges are tax exempt, which is another way to save.

 8. Child care assistance